On Direct Product and Quotient of Strongly Connected Automata: Acknowledgments

 \section{Acknowledgments}

 The author dedicates this paper to the memory of his father who taught him set theory and group theory.
-The author would like to thank his wife, Debra, for her patience and support during the writing of this paper.
+The author wants to thank his wife, Debra, for her patience and support during the writing of this paper.

 \pdfbookmark[0]{References}{Ref}